 - Individual grants may range up to $1200

-- Upload a budget narrative detailing income and expenses:
+- Upload the budget forms detailing income and expenses:

 - If there are personnel costs, please itemize and provide justification.